yumdocs/www.yumdocs.com/docs/tutorial/04-cli-tutorial.md

 1) Create a Word document named `input.docx`, type `{{field}}` and save it in the project directory.

-2) Create a file named `data.json`, and copy-paste:
+2) In the same project directory, create a file named `data.json`, and copy-paste:

 ```json
 {
   "field": "Anything you see fit"
 }
 ```
-Save it in the project directory, along with `input.docx`.

 3) Open a terminal window in the project directory and run `yumdocs ./input.docx ./data.json ./output.docx`.